zoe-moment/portfolio/README.md

 ## Known Bugs

-Some CSS elements are incomplete.
+A tags do not have CSS applied.

 ## Support and contact details